Your Guide To Visiting Hattiesburg, Mississippi

 Must Order: Beignet Bites

-Note: Keg and Barrel serves brunch on Sundays.
+Note: Keg and Barrel serve brunch on Sundays.

 Crescent City Grill